ShwetankShrijan/BuildForge/README.md

 ## Problem

-Building a PC requires checking compatibility between multiple components, which can be confusing and time-consuming.
+Building a PC requires checking compatibility between multiple components, which can be confusing and time-consuming and in the recent times PC parts prices have inflated especially RAMs and Storage devices.

 ## Why I Made This

-I wanted to build a tool that makes PC building easier by automatically checking component compatibility.
+I wanted to build a tool that makes PC building easier by automatically checking component compatibility and help monitor the prices to plan a purchase.

 ## What It Solves

-BuildForge checks whether selected PC components can work together and identifies compatibility issues.
+BuildForge checks whether selected PC components can work together, identifies compatibility issues, and aims to help users make better purchasing decisions based on component prices.

 ## Features